 Turner was not the victim in this situation.
 Two lives and two families are forever changed because of his behavior.

 What happened is awful on all counts.
 In so many situations today, many people believe their actions have no consequences.

 How can you help your child make good choices?

 Teach teens what it means to be respectful of others my modeling responsibility and accountability.

 Make sure they understand the definition of sexual assault.
 Sexual assault is any type of sexual contact or behavior that occurs without the recipient’s explicit consent.

 Hold your child accountable for their behavior, even at an early age.
 They will be held accountable in the real world.

 Your teen needs to know that “Everybody else is doing it” does not justify wrong behavior.

-It is painful to watch young people struggle to find their way.
-While they are in your home, diligently teach them how to live responsibly away from your care.
+It’s painful to watch young people struggle to find their way.
+While they’re in your home, diligently teach them how to live responsibly away from your care.
 Young people have a mind of their own and they will make mistakes.
-A parent’s job is to walk with them, but not shield them from the consequences.
+As a parent, you can walk with them, and model responsibility and accountability without shielding them from the consequences.